 After the match starts, Standard and Hero are both at Level 1.
-They can upgrade themselves by gaining Experience Points.
+They can upgrade themselves by gaining experience points.

-During the competition, a robot can earn Experience Points through natural growth, destroying or assisting in the attack of other robots, attacking an Outpost or Small Power Rune, or other methods.
+During the competition, a robot can earn experience points through natural growth, destroying or assisting in the attack of other robots, attacking an Outpost or Small Power Rune, or other methods.
 The mechanism is as follows:

-- If the system detects that a Hero or Standard Robot is the destroying robot, it will receive the Experience Points corresponding to the Experience Value of the destroyed robot; otherwise, the latter's Experience Points will be distributed evenly among the surviving Hero and Standard Robots of the opposing team.
-The average is rounded up and shall be accurate to one decimal place. - The Hero or Standard Robot assisting in the attack will receive 25% of the Experience Points corresponding to the Experience Value of the destroyed robot.
+• If the system detects that a Hero or Standard Robot is the destroying robot, it will receive the experience points corresponding to the experience value of the destroyed robot; otherwise, the latter's experience points will be distributed evenly among the surviving Hero and Standard Robots of the opposing team.
+The average is rounded up and shall be accurate to one decimal place.

-When the first robot in a match (except for an Aerial, Radar, and Dart System) is defeated or ejected and if the destroying robot is a Hero or Standard, it will receive 50 Experience Points.
-Otherwise, the 50 Experience Points will be evenly distributed among the surviving Hero and Standard Robots of the destroying robot's team.
+- The Hero or Standard Robot assisting in the attack will receive 25% of the experience points corresponding to the experience value of the destroyed robot. - When the first robot in a match (except for an Aerial, Radar, and Dart System) is defeated or ejected and if the destroying robot is a Hero or Standard, it will receive 50 experience points.
+Otherwise, the 50 experience points will be evenly distributed among the surviving Hero and Standard Robots of the destroying robot's team.
 The average is rounded up and shall be accurate to one decimal place.

-For example, when a Level 1 Standard has been destroyed, and if the destroying robot is a Hero or Standard, it will gain 25 Experience Points directly.
-Each assisting Hero or Standard will gain 25 \ 25% = 6.3 Experience Points.
+For example, when a Level 1 Standard has been destroyed, and if the destroying robot is a Hero or Standard, it will gain 25 experience points directly.
+Each assisting Hero or Standard will gain 25 \ 25% = 6.3 experience points.

-• In addition, a Standard gains 1 Experience Points every 6 seconds, and a Hero gains 1 Experience Point every 3 seconds.
-If a Standard or Hero is defeated, its original Experience Points will remain unchanged.
-The robots cannot receive any Experience Points while in the non-surviving status.
-Any excess Experience Points after leveling up will be counted towards the next level.
+• In addition, a Standard gains 1 experience points every 6 seconds, and a Hero gains 1 experience point every 3 seconds.
+If a Standard or Hero is defeated, its original experience points will remain unchanged.
+The robots cannot receive any experience points while not alive.
+Any excess experience points after leveling up will be counted towards the next level.